Steve Hitchen

 Steven James Hitchen (born 28 November 1976) is an English retired professional footballer who played as a defender for Blackburn Rovers and Macclesfield Town in the Football League.
-He is the former Director of Technical Performance for Tottenham Hotspur.
+He is the director of football at Unique Sports Group and former Director of Technical Performance for Tottenham Hotspur.

 Career

 Hitchen was born in Salford, England.
 A defender, he played for Blackburn Rovers and Macclesfield Town in the Football League and Bangor City.